 No matter the size of your organisation, having an incident response plan in place is pivotal.
 Below, we offer advice on how to choose an incident response supplier.

 Why is cyber incident response important?

 The primary purpose of cyber security incident response is to ensure an organisation contains, eradicates and recovers from a security incident quickly and with as little impact as possible.
-A thorough, well-orchestrated incident response plan helps companies restore their systems, networks, and connectivity as promptly as possible.
+A thorough, well-orchestrated incident response plan or Cloud incident response plan helps companies restore their systems, networks, and connectivity as promptly as possible.
 It also assists organisations in improving their resilience by ensuring the vulnerabilities exploited in attacks are mitigated to reduce the chance of further exploits.

 Companies need to have some incident response capability – be it an internal, outsourced or a hybrid of both.
-An effective incident response function consists of suitably qualified and experienced people and well-defined, documented processes, as highlighted in our guide to incident response.
+An effective cyber incident response team consists of suitably qualified and experienced people and well-defined, documented processes, as highlighted in our guide to cyber incident response.

 We advise reviewing your incident response capabilities to determine your level of maturity.
 By understanding your current state of readiness, and where any gaps are, you can confidently decide what parts of incident response need outsourcing or external advice.
 To help with this, CREST has created a dedicated tool for measuring the maturity of internal incident response capabilities.

 Why should I outsource incident response?

 Over the last year, the National Cyber Security Centre (“NCSC”) reported a record rise in attempted cyber intrusions, whereby malicious actors attempted to break into public and private infrastructure to steal sensitive data or cause disruption.
 Despite the increasing prominence of such instances, many organisations are not adequately prepared to deal with cybersecurity incidents.